Genes are contained in chromosomes, which are in the cell nucleus.

 There are many types of cells in a person’s body, such as heart cells, liver cells, and muscle cells.
 These cells look and act differently and produce very different chemical substances.
 However, every cell is the descendant of a single fertilized egg cell and as such contains essentially the same DNA.
 Cells acquire their very different appearances and functions because different genes are expressed in different cells (and at different times in the same cell).
 The information about when a gene should be expressed is also coded in the DNA.
 Gene expression depends on the type of tissue, the age of the person, the presence of specific chemical signals, and numerous other factors and mechanisms.
 Knowledge of these other factors and mechanisms that control gene expression is growing rapidly, but many of these factors and mechanisms are still poorly understood.

 To prevent mistakes during replication, cells have a “proofreading” function to help ensure that bases are paired properly.
 There are also chemical mechanisms to repair DNA that was not copied properly.
-However, because of the billions of base pairs involved in and the complexity of the protein synthesis process, mistakes can happen.
-Such mistakes can occur for numerous reasons (including exposure to radiation, drugs, or viruses) or for no apparent reason.
+However, because of the billions of base pairs involved in, and the complexity of, the protein synthesis process, mistakes may happen.
+Such mistakes may occur for numerous reasons (including exposure to radiation, drugs, or viruses) or for no apparent reason.
 Minor variations in DNA are very common and occur in most people.
 Most variations do not affect subsequent copies of the gene.
 Mistakes that are duplicated in subsequent copies are called mutations.
-Mutations that affect the reproductive cells may be passed on to offspring.
-Mutations that do not affect reproductive cells affect the descendants of the mutated cell (for example, becoming a cancer) but are not passed on to offspring.
-Mutations may be unique to an individual or family, and most mutations are rare.
-Mutations that become so common that they affect more than 1% of a population are called polymorphisms (for example, the human blood types A, B, AB, and O).
-Most polymorphisms have no effect on the phenotype (see Genes and Chromosomes).

 Mutations may involve small or large segments of DNA.
 Depending on its size and location, the mutation may have no apparent effect or it may alter the amino acid sequence in a protein or decrease the amount of protein produced.
 If the protein has a different amino acid sequence, it may function differently or not at all.
 An absent or nonfunctioning protein is often harmful or fatal.
-For example, in phenylketonuria, a mutation results in the deficiency or absence of the enzyme phenylalanine hydroxylase.
+For example, in phenylketonuria Phenylketonuria (PKU) Phenylketonuria is a disorder of amino acid metabolism that occurs in infants born without the ability to normally break down an amino acid called phenylalanine.
+Phenylalanine, which is toxic... read more , a mutation results in the deficiency or absence of the enzyme phenylalanine hydroxylase.
 This deficiency allows the amino acid phenylalanine (absorbed from the diet) to accumulate in the body, ultimately causing severe intellectual disability.
 In rare cases, a mutation introduces a change that is advantageous.
-For example, the sickle cell gene causes sickle cell anemia but also provides protection against malaria.
-Although the protection against malaria can help a person survive, sickle cell anemia causes symptoms and complications that may shorten life span, so that survival is not always prolonged.
+For example, in the case of the sickle cell gene, when a person inherits two copies of the abnormal gene, the person will develop sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more .
+However, when a person inherits only one copy of the sickle cell gene (called a carrier), the person develops some protection against malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more (a blood infection).
+Although the protection against malaria can help a carrier survive, sickle cell disease (in a person who has two copies of the gene) causes symptoms and complications that may shorten life span.

 Natural selection refers to the concept that mutations that impair survival in a given environment are less likely to be passed on to offspring (and thus become less common in the population), whereas mutations that improve survival progressively become more common.
 Thus, beneficial mutations, although initially rare, eventually become common.
 The slow changes that occur over time caused by mutations and natural selection in an interbreeding population collectively are called evolution.

-A chromosome is made of a very long strand of DNA and contains many genes (hundreds to thousands).
+A chromosome is made of a very long strand of DNA and contains many genes Genes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
+Chromosomes are structures within cells... read more (hundreds to thousands).
 The genes on each chromosome are arranged in a particular sequence, and each gene has a particular location on the chromosome (called its locus).
 In addition to DNA, chromosomes contain other chemical components that influence gene function.

 There are 22 pairs of nonsex (autosomal) chromosomes and one pair of sex chromosomes.
 Paired nonsex chromosomes are, for practical purposes, identical in size, shape, and position and number of genes.
 Because each member of a pair of nonsex chromosomes contains one of each corresponding gene, there is in a sense a backup for the genes on those chromosomes.